A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KION546

 “He was expected to come home a day before the collapse, but his friend wanted him to stay a bit longer so they could spend a bit more time together,” Malouf said.

-The family and Malouf headed to the site of the collapse hoping to be nearer to Giannitsopoulos, Malouf said.
+The family and Maloujf headed to the site of the collapse hoping to be nearer to Giannitsopoulos, Malouf said.

 “We had gone to the site to get as close to him as we could,” Malouf said.
 “The kids that I coach know how loud my voice is.
 I was screaming for him to come out, that we’re here and just to be patient.
 Because of how loud my voice is, I know he would have heard it.”